+We had a Coleman tent for many years.
 The upside, it still looked brand new and cosmetically didn’t really show any wear at all.
 The downside, the poles that support it are made of what appears to be a fiberglass material that with age have started to disintegrate.
-The ends would start to splinter so I fell to the tried and true duct tape to keep the poles from splintering more.
-This bought me one more summer of fun.

 Other than size, I was looking for the same amount of simplicity that Coleman canopy tents have offered in the past: waterproof, quick to set up and take down.
 With those attributes on our wish list, we decided to do some shopping.

-With dimensions of: 108 in x 84 in x 59 in and only two Fiberglass Poles, it seemed roomy enough for us yet not weigh us down while traveling.
-The model name is The Liberty Mountain Sports Sundome and it comes in a light green color that blends in well.
+With 108 in x 84 in x 59 in and only two Fiberglass Poles, it seemed roomy enough for us yet not weigh us down while traveling.
+This model comes in a light green color that blends in well with nature.